lightonai/muse-docs/api/models.md

 > 💡 **Choosing the right class**
 >
->We recommend **starting your experiments with the most powerful model available**, and then optimize for the smallest size that still fullfills your needs.
+>We recommend **starting your experiments with the most powerful model available**, and then optimize for the smallest size that still fulfils your needs.
 If a skill matching your task is available, it can be used to allow smaller models to perform on-par with larger ones.